 He was also voted the Footballer of the Year in both 1954 and 57.

 Tom Finney had already made a name for himself before he was able to make his league debut in 1946.
-He had figured prominently in war time representative games and had been brilliant as Preston won the war League Cup final in 1941.
+He figured prominently in war time representative games and was brilliant as Preston won the war League Cup final in 1941.

-Preston had met Arsenal in that final and came out on top 2-1 at Blackburn's Ewood Park after a 1-1 draw at Wembley.
-North End's scrawny teenage right winger had captured most of the attention after giving the Gunners England full back Eddie Hapgood a real chasing in both games.
+Preston met Arsenal in that final and came out on top 2-1 at Blackburn's Ewood Park after a 1-1 draw at Wembley.
+North End's scrawny teenage right winger captured most of the attention after giving the Gunners' England full back Eddie Hapgood a real chasing in both games.